Conclusion of Chebunyo Sanitation Project – Kenya

 The students and staff will receive a lesson on hygiene and sanitation, as well as proper use of the handwashing stations in the next two weeks.

-We are grateful to Cassidy for completing this important project, which will have widespread impact across two schools.
+We are grateful to Cassidy for completing this important project, which will have a widespread impact across two schools.
 We again thank Thomas Lightfoot for providing the funding.